6 min read

 Intelligent Routing and Code Splitting

-Rari's file-based routing automatically discovers and optimizes routes during build, with smart code splitting and prefetching built in.
-Routes are pre-analyzed for RSC/client component boundaries, enabling optimal bundle sizes and zero-configuration performance.
+rari's file-based routing automatically discovers and optimizes routes during build, with smart code splitting and prefetching built in.
+Routes are pre-analyzed for RSC and client component boundaries, enabling optimal bundle sizes without any configuration.

 Server and Client Components